Overall Experience - 9.7

 When you enter the storefront on Broadway and 106th Street, there might be anywhere from two to ten pies sitting out on the counter.
 If there is one “complaint” that I have about Mama’s Too it’s the following: There is no predicting what pies will be available.
 There have been times where I’ve been in line and there was a full pie of 8 slices sitting out, but by the time I got to the front of the line it was gone.
 And once a pie is gone, it might be gone for the rest of the night.
 This can be frustrating for patrons.
 In addition, Mama’s Too has no signage by their pizza, so it’s not always clear what the available slices are (and how much they even cost).
 When nearly every person in line gets to the front, they ask the cashier “what’s this?” and “what’s that?” which slows down the line and make it difficult to decide what to order until you’ve been given the full rundown of what’s available.
 If Mama’s Too was willing to invest in some signage that would make the ordering process a lot more smooth.

 Before we get into the pizza itself, it’s worth mentioning how Mama’s Too came to be.
 Owner Frank Tuttolomondo comes from a family which has owned pizzerias in the neighborhood for decades.
-The name Mama’s Too (frequently mispronounced by friends as Mama Too’s) is a reference Mama’s Pizza, which is located one block away on 106th Street and Amsterdam Avenue.
+The name Mama’s Too (frequently mispronounced by friends as Mama Too’s) is a reference to Mama’s Pizza, which is located one block away on 106th Street and Amsterdam Avenue.
 It’s operated by Frank’s parents.
-Although I haven’t been to the namesake shop, Tuttolomondo has seemingly leveraged his family background and pizza making experience to create an elevated product at his new shop.
-Mama’s Too isn’t the only place that is serving what’s become known as a retro (or neoclassicist) slice.
+Although I haven’t been to the namesake shop, Tuttolomondo has seemingly leveraged his family background and pizza making experience to create an elevated product at his new place.
+Mama’s Too isn’t the only pizzeria that is serving what’s become known as a retro (or neoclassicist) slice.
 But it’s definitely the best.
 Paulie Gee’s Slice Shop, Upside, Best Pizza, Corner Slice, Scarr’s and others have been leading the movement to redefine (or at least, reinvigorate) the New York City slice scene.
 Using superior ingredients and processes often reserved for haute cuisine, they are putting the dollar slice (and even the $3 slice) to shame.

 There are both traditional round pies and square pies that are available at Mama’s Too (although during a few of my visits only square pies were available).
 Both are worth ordering and offer different advantages.
 My favorite traditional slice is the “house slice” which, if your lucky, will be topped with a heap of fresh basil.
 The first bite has the slightest amount of crunch — it’s not too droopy — and then as you work your way through the slice, you get more of that crispy element in each bite.
 The high quality cheese and sauce stand out and some Di Fara-esq qualities shine through.